 either October 12th, November 12th, or December 12th.)
 Contact is made through a mail survey starting the week of May 12th or November

 12th.
 Firms that do not respond, receive two more mail surveys.
-Firms that still do not respond are contacted by telephone.
+Firms that still do not respond are contacted by email or telephone.

 BLS sets certain conditions to assure the quality of the estimates.
 First, states must collect information from establishments employing at least 65 percent of the total employment